mhschmall/Esp32-Blog-Server/README.md

 If you're thinking that this is a lot like that Blog on a Wii project, you would be correct.
 I was definitely inspired by that project, but the final push was google's AI trying to convince me that an ESP32 could not host blogging software.

+This project is live on the internet at https://blogonesp32.duckdns.org/

 -----------------

 In the esp32blog.ino file: